Gary Hickinbottom

-Sir Gary Robert Hickinbottom PC (born 22 December 1955), is a retired British judge.
+Sir Gary Robert Hickinbottom PC (born 22 December 1955) is a British judge who currently serves as President of Welsh Tribunals and as Knight Principal of the Imperial Society of Knights Bachelor.
 In 2008, he became the fourth solicitor to be appointed a High Court judge, after Michael Sachs in 1993, Lawrence Collins in 2000, and Henry Hodge in 2004.

 Legal career

 He was admitted as a solicitor in 1981, and later became a partner at McKenna & Co (now part of CMS Cameron McKenna).
 He became a recorder in 1994 and then a circuit judge in 2001.
 He became Chief Social Security Commissioner and Child Support Commissioner in 2003, and Chief Pension Appeal Commissioner.
 He has also sat as a deputy High Court judge.

 Judicial career

 Hickinbottom's appointment as a High Court judge was announced in September 2008, with his assignment to the King's Bench Division.
 He was knighted by the Queen at Buckingham Palace on 20 February 2009.
 In 2017 he was appointed a Lord Justice of Appeal and therefore, as is customary, was also made a member of the Privy Council, entitling him to the honorific "The Right Honourable".
+He retired from the Court of Appeal on 7 January 2021.
+He was appointed President of the Welsh Tribunals in March 2023.
+He represented the Imperial Society of Knights Bachelor at the 2023 Coronation.